BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-Angmar Arisen â€” *The greatest of the Nine, the Witch-king is*
+Angmar Arisen — *The greatest of the Nine, the Witch-king is*

 *the most deadly of all the NazgÃ»l.*